xquyvu/ez-expense/README.md

 Get your expenses done in just a few clicks (using AI of course).

-# ⚠️ This project is no longer maintained. ⚠️
+### ⚠️ No longer actively maintained ⚠️

+This is because:
+- Due to other priorities taking place
-We now have better automation in place using ClawPilot with better authentication and does not require LLM setup.
-This was a fun project and I definitely learned a lot from it.
+- We now have ClawPilot with better authentication and does not require LLM setup, which makes it much more accesssible for non-technical users.

+That being said, the tool still works fine, especially if you follow the instructions to set it up with Python.
+The tool has a finetuned user experience, a battle-tested workflows and it's still used by many people.

 ## Introduction